BLOG

 • What is the optimal operating model to deliver?

-The answers to these questions have both short- and long-term implications.
+The answers to these questions have short- and long-term implications.
 The resulting commitments will be ones the organization can sustain for years at a time.
 They will also determine what firms should do next quarter.
 Ideally, a clear customer vision will inspire the organization for the future while attentive, dynamic management of action plans will help firms keep up with constantly shifting customer needs and preferences.
 Firms should plan for frequent refinements and calibrations based on continuous learning about customer behavior, market feedback and competitors’ actions.
 Prophet research shows that organizations that meaningfully assess and recalibrate growth plans at least monthly are twice as likely to be successful, resilient innovators.
 Too many firms still think of growth investments as a matter of annual planning.

 What Happens When It’s All About the Short Term?